Bristol High Cross

-Bristol High Cross is a monumental market cross erected in 1373 in the centre of Bristol.
-It was built in Decorated Gothic style on the site of an earlier Anglo-Saxon cross, to commemorate the granting of a charter by Edward III to make Bristol a county, separate from Somerset and Gloucestershire.
+Bristol High Cross is a monumental market cross said to have been erected c.1373 in the centre of Bristol, England, to commemorate the granting of a charter by Edward III to make Bristol a county, separate from Somerset and Gloucestershire.
+It was likely constructed on the site of an earlier market cross.
+The cross at it survives today is in Decorated Gothic style.
 In 1764 it was moved to the Stourhead estate in Wiltshire, where it still stands.